Tallit: Tallit gadol

 The tallit gadol (Yiddish/Ashkenazic Hebrew tallis godoil; traditionally known as tallét gedolah among Sephardim), or "large" tallit, is worn over one's clothing resting on the shoulders.
 This is the prayer shawl that is worn during the morning services in synagogue by all male participants, and in many communities by the leader of the afternoon and evening prayers as well.

 A typical tallit bag.
 The Hebrew embroidery says tallit.
 Frequently the owner will add additional embroidery with their name.

 The tallit gadol is usually woven of wool—especially among Ashkenazim.
 Some Spanish, Portuguese and Italian Jews use silk tallitot.
 The Portuguese Jewish community in The Netherlands has the tradition of decorating the corners of the Tallit.
 From the 1940s onward, some less expensive tallitot have been made of various synthetic fibers like rayon, nylon, and polyester.
 Tallitot may be of any colour but are usually white with black, blue or white stripes along the edge.
 Sizes of tallitot vary, and are a matter of custom and preference.
 Some are large enough to cover the whole body while others hang around the shoulders, the former being more common among Orthodox Jews, the latter among Conservative, Reform and other denominations.
 The neckband of the tallit, sometimes woven of silver or gold thread, is called the atarah which literally means crown but is often referred to as the collar.
 The tallit gadol is often kept in a dedicated pouch or cloth bag (often of velvet) which can be quite simple or ornately decorated.

 The tallit gadol is typically either all white, white with black stripes, or white with blue stripes.
-The all-white and black-and-white varieties have traditionally been the most common, along with a blue-and-white variety, said to be in remembrance of the blue thread or tekhelet, which served as the visual inspiration for the flag of modern Israel.
+The all-white and black-and-white varieties have traditionally been the most common, along with a blue-and-white variety, said to be in remembrance of the blue thread or tekhelet.
+Historically, the strong, long lasting dye of the tekhelet line was made with a snail, most likely H. trunculus.
+These lines later served as the visual inspiration for the flag of modern Israel.
 The all-white variety is customary among Sepharadic communities, whereas among Ashkenazic communities the tendency is toward white tallitot with black stripes.
 The stripes on the tallit may have their origin in the clavia, purple stripes which were worn on the tunics of distinguished Romans.
 One explanation for the significance of the black stripes is that their black color symbolizes the destruction of the Temple in Jerusalem and the exile of the Jews from the land of Israel.

 In many Jewish communities, the tallit is worn in the synagogue by all men and boys over bar mitzvah age (and in some communities even younger).
 Aside from German Jews and Oberlander Jews, men in most Ashkenazi communities (which comprise the majority of Jews in America today) start wearing the tallit after their wedding.